HaoYeChen/PersonApiClient-Eclipse-Web-Api-For-CRUD/README.md

 # Web-Api-For-Java-CRUD

-This Web API is made in Eclipse and using Apache Tomcat 9.
-Link for Apache Tomcat 9: http://tomcat.apache.org/ Watch this video to see how: https://www.youtube.com/watch?v=K4ZPCwtmV1Q&ab_channel=Mohammad1989
+This Web API is made in Eclipse and using Apache Tomcat 9 to connect to android application https://github.com/HaoYeChen/PersonApiClient project.
+Link for Apache Tomcat 9: http://tomcat.apache.org/

 This Web Api connects MSSQL and android application PersonApiClient